-I love setting up a self-serve bar at my holiday parties.
+I love setting up a self-serve bar at my Christmas parties and New Years eve parties.
 And when you organize it with these tips it’s easy for guests and host alike to enjoy the evening.

-What I’ve created here is a compilation of ides that I’ve incorporated into my own parties.
-I typically designate separate rooms for separate uses.
+What I’ve created here is a compilation of ideas that I’ve incorporated into my own celebrations at home.

 - When I came across these gold wall adhesive dots at Target I knew they would add the right touch of whimsy and glam perfect for a bubbly bar.
 Plus they reminded me of champagne bubbles!
 They attach to the walls and easily peel off with no residue left behind.
 I placed them all over the back wall for the perfect backdrop, and added my “cheers” banner.